 - Take out the chicken and let it rest for about 10 minutes.
 Meanwhile, if the potatoes are not as golden as you’d like, return them to the oven and broil for a few minutes on all sides to crisp them up even more.
 Garnish with more fresh herbs, like parsley, thyme, dill, green onions.

-Keywords: Roast Chicken With Potatoes, How to Roast Chicken and Potatoes, How to Roast a Whole Chicken, Roasting a Chicken With Potatoes, Whole Roasted Chicken With Flavored Butter
+Keywords: Oven Roasted Whole Chicken and Potatoes, How to Roast Chicken and Potatoes, How to Roast a Whole Chicken, Roasting a Chicken With Potatoes